argoproj/argo-cd/docs/proposals/multiple-sources-for-applications-ui.md

 _Current Behavior:_

 The current form-based UI doesn’t support deleting a chosen/desired source of a multi-source application.
-It certainly does not obviously support deleting the only source there is in a single-source application.
+It, obviously, does not support deleting the only source in a single-source application.

 _Proposed Change:_